config-i1/greybox/cran-comments.md

 0 errors | 0 warnings | 0 note

 ## Downstream dependencies
-I have also run R CMD check on reverse dependencies of greybox (which only includes smooth package for now).
-Everything is fine.
+R CMD check on reverse dependencies of greyboxare okay.
-Checks on Linux are totally fine (no NOTEs, WARNINGs or ERRORs at all), but Windows gives a NOTE about doMC, which is not available for Windows (for obvious reasons), but is included in suggested packages of greybox.
+Checks for Windows give (as always) a NOTE about doMC, which is not available for Windows (for obvious reasons).
+The package is included in suggested of greybox.